ytakefuji/openai/README.md

 The five boxing wizards jump quickly.

-2. Design a 3-input 3-output logic circuit that negates the 3 signals.
+2. Design a 3-input 3-output logic circuit that negates the 3 input signals.
 You have an infinite supply of AND and OR gates but only two NOT gates.
 <pre>
 Input	Output
 000	111